 The items from the provincial memorandum of agreement merge with the local agreement to form a completed collective agreement.

 The board of directors sets the direction for TEBA and provides a mandate for bargaining.
-The representative committee votes to ratify any deal reached at the provincial bargaining table.
+The board of directors, in consultation with the representative committee, votes to ratify any deal reached at the provincial bargaining table.

 Learn more about the structure of TEBA in the Public Education Collective Bargaining Regulation.